 Assessing a potential balance problem is fairly straightforward, though many individuals shy away from accepting this idea.
 “The most concerning outcome is falling, but if you have trouble putting on long pants when you have to balance on one leg, that suggests you may have balance problems,” Bronte-Stewart says.

-She goes on to list a few other red warning flags: “If you cannot walk in a straight line, have a tendency to bump into things, or if you have trouble standing with your feet together and eyes closed, it is time to consult a physician.”
+She goes on to list a few other red warning flags: “If you cannot walk in a straight line, tend to bump into things, or if you have trouble standing with your feet together and eyes closed, it is time to consult a physician.”

 Unbeknownst to many older adults, regularly taking medications or coping with chronic conditions can interfere with balance.
 Some of the more common conditions are: